skip to content

 Parents whose children have been placed in care are entitled to counselling and support as well as to assistance in maintaining a relationship with their child.
 This counselling and support is designed to help improve circumstances inside the birth family within an appropriate amount of time given the child’s developmental status to the point that they can return to their parents’ care.
 If no lasting improvement is possible, the focus of said counselling and support services and any help in maintaining the parent-child relationship turns towards creating an alternative long-term perspective that ensures the child’s or adolescent’s wellbeing (Article 37 [1]).

 There are many reasons why a young person may have to be placed in care in a home or another institutional residential setting.
-The reasons most frequently cited in child and youth services statistics are “parents’/guardians’ limited ability to provide care”, “insufficient support/care for the young person in the family” and “endangerment to the child’s welfare”.
+The reasons most frequently cited in child and youth services statistics are

 Around 60% of them were living in homes for several groups of young people; 36% lived in single-group facilities; and 4% lived in their own homes.
 Between 2006 and 2018 the number of residential facilities rose by 87% to 12,400.
+The largest group of young people in residential care is the 14-18 age group.
+Over the last decade, however, the number of children in care younger than school-age has risen (2019: 6,300).

 Girls are underrepresented in the group of recipients of socio-educational support.
 Their number only begins to rise once they reach puberty.